The Four Types of Introverts

 According to statistical studies, Extraverts and Introverts are roughly evenly split in the general population, with a few studies finding a slightly greater number of Extraverts.

+I hope you have now gained a deeper and fundamental understanding of the definition and your preference between introversion and extroversion.
 Still not sure where you fall in this dichotomy?
-Read how to know if you are an introvert or extrovert to find out more!
+You can read how to know if you are an introvert or extrovert using a behavioral approach.

 References: